lindsaykwardell/starcomgame.com/rules/play/end.md

 ## Cleanup

 End of turn effects end.
 If any player’s [Homeworld](https://www.starcomgame.com/card-database?selectedCard=Homeworld) has been captured, they lose.
 Remove all ships and counters they control from the board.

+## Game End

+The game ends when one player's Homeworld has been conquered.
+Each player counts their total developments.
+The player with the most developments wins!